-Do you with Trader Joe’s sold rotisserie chicken?
+Do you wish Trader Joe’s sold rotisserie chicken?
 Join the club, but they don’t.
 Do you know why?

-Most grocery stores (Costco) sell rotisserie chickens as a loss leader to get you into the store.
-What does that mean for you?
+Most grocery stores (Costco) sell rotisserie chickens as a “loss leader” to get you into the store.
+What does that mean?
 You are eating the lowest quality chicken money can buy.

-BEFORE YOU CLICK AWAY see why should try buying a chicken at Trader Joe’s and roast it yourself.
+BEFORE YOU CLICK AWAY see why should try buying a Trader Joe’s Spatchcocked Chicken.
+It’s pre-seasoned and delicious.
+All you have to do is put it on pan and bake.
+It tastes even better than rotisserie chicken.
 It’s so much easier than you imagine.

 - Whole Oraganic Chicken – I use Trader Joe’s organic free range chicken